WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

-`psd`: pd.DataFrame
+`psd` : pd.DataFrame
 - A Pandas dataframe containing a 'Frequency' and 'Power' column.
 The 'Power' column should be normalized.
+The 'Power' column should be normalized.

-`percent`: float
+`percent` : float, optional (0.85)
 - The percentage of power that should be below the SR point.
 The default is 0.85.

 **Raises**